stisa/godot-tcp-example/README.md

 is (28-4=24) the length of the packet!!
 This allows me to send packets from node to godot.

-TODO: Add references to the godot wiki about binary serialization, node wiki about buffer and net.

 References:
 - https://github.com/okamstudio/godot/wiki/binary_Serialization
 - https://nodejs.org/api/buffer.html